indygreg/python-zstandard/README.rst

    Whether a 4 byte checksum should be written with the compressed data.
    Defaults to False.
-If True, the decompressor can verify that decompressed data matches the original input data.
+If True, the decompressor can verify that decompressed data matches the original input data. write_dict_id
+   Whether to write the dictionary ID into the compressed data.
+   Defaults to True.
+The dictionary ID is only written if a dictionary is being used.

 Instances expose a simple ``compress(data)`` method that will return compressed data. e.g.